bigskysoftware/intercooler-js/www/_posts/2016-1-18-rescuing-rest.md

 Early on, REST was simply a description of the web, and despite the [relatively few HTTP actions](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) available in the HTML/HTTP implementations of most browsers, developers built very successful and scaleable web applications using this style.
-[Rails](http://rubyonrails.org/), in particular, emphasized this architectual style when building a web application, and it became, if not the gold standard, at least a silver standard for building web applications.
+[Rails](http://rubyonrails.org/), in particular, emphasized this architectural style when building a web application, and it became, if not the gold standard, at least a silver standard for building web applications.